ANTI86J/Computational_photography-project2/README.md

 ![image](https://user-images.githubusercontent.com/34802668/154332125-312e2ba2-ea87-413c-89d0-678639ee5184.png)

-but when I tried to use just gray image to get the low frequency image and merge with original high frequency image(in BGR space), I get this image which is obvious wrong
+but when I tried to use just gray image to get the low frequency image and merge with original high frequency image, I get this image which is obvious wrong

 ![image](https://user-images.githubusercontent.com/34802668/154332816-abccdb9a-5468-414c-8895-83435ceaaa1e.png)